Railroads in New England: The rise of shortline holding companies

 The numerous shortline railroad operators that originated the demise of Penn Central and spinoffs from Conrail began to be acquired by shortline holding companies such as RailAmerica, Genesee & Wyoming, and Pinsly Railroad Company.
 G&W purchased RailAmerica in 2012, and has since expanded in New England with the purchase of the Providence and Worcester Railroad in 2016.
 As of 2021, G&W is designated as the proposed operator of the Berkshire and Eastern Railroad.
 Some regional and shortline railroads remain independent as of 2021, such as the Housatonic Railroad and Vermont Railway.

 Passenger rail expansions

 The new millennium has seen several new or expanded passenger services in the region, most under the behest of Amtrak.
 A significant development was the launch of Acela high speed rail service along the Northeast Corridor between Washington, D.C. and Boston, following the completion of an electrification project between New Haven and Boston in 2000.

-The Downeaster was launched in 2001, and returned passenger rail service to Maine.
+The Downeaster was launched in 2001 and returned passenger rail service to Maine.
 It was one of several state-supported services created by Amtrak and financially subsidized by the states of New England.
-Other examples include Amtrak's Hartford Line, launched in 2018, which complements the state of Connecticut's identically named Hartford Line service, and the Valley Flyer, launched in 2019 to extend passenger service on the New Haven–Springfield Line northwards from its previous Springfield terminus to Greenfield, Massachusetts.
+Other examples include the Amtrak Hartford Line, launched in 2018, which complements the state of Connecticut's identically named Hartford Line service, and the Valley Flyer, launched in 2019 to extend passenger service on the New Haven–Springfield Line northwards from its previous Springfield terminus to Greenfield, Massachusetts.